-So together with Sorbara Law, we have put together some quick information to give you a better understanding of common situations and how they affect you.
+So together with Sorbara Law, we have put together some helpful information to give you a better understanding of common situations and how they may affect your situation

 Land Transfer Tax Rebate

 The Province of Ontario has implemented a program to assist “First Time Condo Buyers” of new and resale condos.
-Under this program, qualifying buyers may be eligible for an exemption of Land Transfer Tax up to $4,000.00.
-There are specific rules relating to this proposed refund.
+Under this program, qualifying buyers may be eligible for an exemption of Land Transfer Tax up to $4,000.
+There are specific rules that relate to this proposed refund.

 First Time Home Buyer Tax Credit

-First Time Home Buyers may also be eligible for a federal tax credit of up to $750.00.
+First Time Home Buyers may also be eligible for a federal tax credit of up to $750.
 The considerations to be a First Time Condo Buyer under the tax credit are different than the considerations under Land Transfer Tax.
-To be first time condo buyer under the tax credit, a buyer and his/her spouse or common law partner cannot have owned and lived in a condo in the year of the purchase or the four preceding years.
-Consult with your accountant for further information and visit http://www.cra-arc.gc.ca/gncy/bdgt/2009/fqhbtc-eng.html
+To be considered a first time condo buyer under the tax credit, a buyer and his/her spouse or common law partner can't have owned and lived in a condo in the year of the purchase or the four preceding years.
+Consult with your accountant for further information and visit the CRA website.

 How will you take title?

-If you have not already done so, please let us know how you would like to hold title to the condo.
+If you have not already done so, how would you like to hold title to the condo.

 If there will be two or more owners of the condo, you will have to decide whether you will own as “joint tenants” or as “tenants in common”.